Redland City 2040: Futures Thinking and Strategy Transformation Workshop

 The long-term preferred future for Redland City should seek to strengthen alignment between government agencies that can help Redland Coast to focus its efforts on completing significant projects that leave a lasting legacy.
 A focus on innovative and significant outcomes will help Redland Coast to deliver its aims of promoting a “naturally wonderful” city, while protecting its strategic assets.
 The City will strengthen and promote strategic support among stakeholders and help groups to become self-directed and self-sustaining and supportive of its aims.

+Part of the Unicity Phase is to realign unmet needs and strategies.
 Near-term strategies include scattered approaches all around the city – programs and practices linked to events and social, economic and environmental outcomes.
 These strategies would empower Redland’s youth, develop transport links on land and water, such as a fast ferry from Brisbane.

 Redland 2020-2040 strategies that emerged from the Unicity Method session are listed here.